thosgood/this-weeks-finds/markdown/101-151/week104.md

 quaternions, and the strong force to octonions.
 How?
 Well, the gauge group of electromagnetism is U(1), the unit complex numbers.
 The gauge group of the weak force is SU(2), the unit quaternions.
-The gauge group of the strong force is SU(3)\....
+The gauge group of the strong force is SU(3)....

 Alas, the group SU(3) is *not* the unit octonions.
 The unit octonions do not form a group since they aren't associative.
 SU(3) is related to the octonions more indirectly.
 The group of symmetries (or technically, "automorphisms") of the octonions is the exceptional group G2, which contains SU(3).
-To get SU(3), we can take the subgroup of G2 that preserves a given unit imaginary octonion\... say e~1~.
+To get SU(3), we can take the subgroup of G2 that preserves a given unit imaginary octonion... say e~1~.
 This is how Dixon relates SU(3) to the octonions.

 However, why should one unit imaginary octonion be different from the